Last Updated: 15.10.2017

 Optimize Your Training Volume for Best Results

-Take it a step further: track your training volume by multiplying the load you’re lifting by the repetitions done for the total sets done.
-This is a much more accurate way to track your training volume and have a better understanding of your progress.
+Track your training volume by multiplying the load you’re lifting by the repetitions you complete for the total sets you do.
+This is a much more accurate way to track volume and to have a better understanding of your progress.

 Let me give you an example to illustrate: